sinanozdemir/sinanozdemir.github.io/Office.md

 At this point, we can use Metasploit to exploit the Webmin server, but let's do it manually without Metasploit.

-We can clone the following GitHub repo from https://github.com/MuirlandOracle/CVE-2019-15107 and just run the exploit as shown below:
+We can clone the following GitHub repo from [Webmin CVE-2019-15107](https://github.com/MuirlandOracle/CVE-2019-15107) and just run the exploit as shown below:

 ![Office Root](office-manual-webmin.png)